Designing a Robust Chatbot: Handling a Variety of Query Types

 16. Clarification Queries

 Users might ask for clarification on information provided by the chatbot.
-The chatbot should be able to restate or elaborate on its responses to clear up any confusion.
+The chatbot should be able to restate or elaborate on its responses.

 Examples: